tt-design-studio/psu-mac-se/README.md

 #### Modular cable assembly (connector on both ends)

 The modular cable approach tries to balance the ease of assembly with the standard practice of using a crimped wire and terminal pin for wire to board applications.
 If an issue develops with the cable, it can be more easily replaced.
-The trade-off is it adds two components for the connectors and some small additional contact resistance.
+The trade-off is it adds two components for the connectors and a very small additional contact resistance (measured drop of less than 10 mV under load).

 - [Mouser]()
 - [Digikey]()